doytsujin/vim-book/README.md

-# vim-book

-VIM - Because you are worth it
+# VIM - Because you are worth it

+# Conventions

+# Introduction
 This book is intended for programmers, system administrators or writers that use the tex language.